skylight-hq/skylight.digital/pages/career_pathways/product-designer.md

 #### Visual design

 You create simple and elegant user interface designs.
-You know how to evolve existing visual systems (i.e., style, spacing, components) with clear rationale.
+You know how to evolve existing visual systems (e.g., style, spacing, components) with clear rationale.
 You stay up-to-date with industry trends.
 You have skills in some other visual design areas, such as branding, illustration, iconography, typography, or microinteractions.

 #### Design process